eftekhar-hossain/Computational-NLU-Project/README.md

   ```
 ## Evaluated LLMs

-We downloaded the instruct version of the models from Huggingface Library.
+We downloaded the instruct version of the models from the Huggingface Library.

 - [Llama-3.2-3B](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct)
 - [Mistral-V3-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)